fkoech/python_/README.md

 # python1
-learn with me on how to code python pragamming from the scratch to the advanced level, hope you will enjoy.
+learn with me on how to code python programming from the scratch to the advanced level, hope you will enjoy.